mattermost/mattermost-plugin-legal-hold/e2e/playwright/README.md

 What this script does:

-- Navigate to the folder above `mattermost-plugin-todo`
+- Navigate to the folder above `mattermost-plugin-legal-hold`
 - Clone `mattermost` (if it is already cloned there, please have a clean git index to avoid issues with conflicts)
 - `cd mattermost`
 - Install webapp dependencies - `cd webapp && npm i`